 Just as getting wrinkles and saggy skin are influenced by age, same goes for gray hair.
 Here's what actually happens: As you get older, your hair follicles decrease their production of melanin, the pigment responsible for creating the hair ans skin color determined by your genes.

 When and how quickly you start turning into a silver fox "is very hereditary.
-If your family members got gray hair sooner than average, than there's a higher chance you will as well," Debra Jaliman, MD, a New York City-based dermatologist tells Health.
-To give you a sense of what's average, almost a quarter of the population will see 50% of the hair on their heads turn gray by age 50, says Dr. Moore.
+If your family members got gray hair sooner than average, than there's a higher chance you will as well," Debra Jaliman, MD, a New York City-based dermatologist, tells Health.
+To give you a sense of what's average, almost a quarter of the population will see 50% of head hair turn gray by age 50, says Dr. Moore.

 What you eat